usnistgov/hit-iz-tool-infra/README.md

 ###  How to deploy a different version of the war file

-1) Delete the previous war file data.
+1) Delete the previous data.
 - `rm -r ./data/hit-base-tool/db/`

+2) Remove previous images and containers
+- `clean-all.sh`

-2) Deploy
+3) Deploy
  - `cd container-config`
  - `./deploy.sh`